<% Response.buffer=True If Session("UserName") = "" Then Response.redirect "login.asp?Redirect=" &Request.Servervariables("URL") %> How To Invest

 Buy stocks directly from companies

-How can I make money in this environment is a question that a lot of people ask today.
+That's a question a lot of people ask today.
 You can make money in the stock market even when the market is selling-off.
 It's what you buy.
 Stocks that do great when the rest of the market is down are stocks that counter the market.
 There are sectors in the market that tend to do well during market downturns.
 It can be difficult to find those stocks and even if you do there are no guarantees that they will continue to go up.
 These stocks sometimes will do great while the general market is down but once the market turns-around and goes up these stocks can go down.
 There are no perfect stocks.

 Unless your into stock research ( and this doesn't always work, i.e.., Enron) you may want to get advice from a trusted source.
 There are some trustworthy sources out there that can be used to determine what stocks to trade or to invest in.
 Once you decide on stocks or even funds that you want to buy, wait and buy when the market is favorable.
 I know the argument of timing the market, and also know the argument on dollar-cost averaging, but let's face it, who wants to buy a stock at 20 just to see it sell-off to 10.
 There has to be a better way.